UKPLab/aaai19-diagnostic-reasoning/README.md

 ## Evaluation Metrics
-evaluate.py implements our different evaluation metrics
+The folder "evaluation" contains the code required to use our evaluation framework. evaluate.py implements our different evaluation metrics.

 * use the runModel scripts to create predictions for all (test) files
 * evaluate.py assumes the following folder structure of prediction results: